kwonminki/Asyrp_official/README.md

 You can simply modify `./configs/paths_config.py` for dataset path.

 ### CUSTOM Datasets
-If you want to use custom dataset, you can use `config/custom.yml` file.
+If you want to use a custom dataset, you can use the `config/custom.yml` file.
 - You have to match `data.dataset` in `custom.yml` with your data domain.
 For example, if you want to use Human Face images, `data.dataset` should be `CelebA_HQ` or `FFHQ`.
 - `data.category` should be `'CUSTOM'`
 - Then, you can use the below arguments: